Facebook Pixel 7 Great Ideas for Group Photography Events and Projects

 Teaming up with other photographers can be a great way to pool resources.

 Related to creating a photography team is making an association.
 In this case, you’re creating more of a guild, and indeed a photo team could be formed from members of that guild.
-A grouping of photographers like this will look to use each other’s strengths, to form a stronger unit when a client comes along.
+A grouping of photographers like this should generally use each other’s strengths to form a stronger unit when a client comes along.

-Such an association might look to create a stock library of their images, albeit on a much smaller scale to larger firms such as Getty Images.
-Other models for such a grouping of photographers would be the Magnum organization, though of course on a smaller scale.
+Such an association might look to create a stock library of images, albeit on a much smaller scale than larger firms such as Getty Images.
+Other models for such a grouping of photographers would be the famous Magnum organization, though you’d likely need to keep the association far more scaled down (at least when you first get started!).

 7 Great Ideas for Group Photography Events and Projects

 Weekly challenges are a good way to do group photography on an individual basis, and you can decide to opt out of weeks that are not your style.
-There is a great weekly challenge run by Digital Photography School, and you’ll find other photography communities that run a similar program as well.
+As I mentioned in the section on group photography projects, there is a great bi-weekly challenge run by Digital Photography School, and you’ll find other photography communities that run similar programs.

-It’s of course, possible to organize these on a more local level, where perhaps you meet up in a coffee shop together once a week to make your own challenge.
+It’s also possible to organize weekly challenges on a more local level, where perhaps you meet up with fellow photographers in a coffee shop once a week to set your own challenge, and then spend a few hours shooting together afterward.

 7 Great Ideas for Group Photography Events and Projects

-Seasonal photo challenges are a yearly staple for many photography groups.
-Spring is often a popular theme.
+Seasonal photo challenges are a staple for many photography groups.
+Spring is often a popular theme!

 How will you do your group photography?